The anomaly of the CMB power with the latest Planck data: Planck Datasets

 From these maps we estimate the six CMB spectra in cross-mode over the considered sky fraction, in the harmonic range $\ell \in [2,31]$, with the Quadratic-Maximum-Likelihood (QML) estimator {\sc ECLIPSE} \footnote{\url{https://github.com/CosmoTool/ECLIPSE}} \cite{Bilbao-Ahedo:2021jhn}.
-Such approach allows us to reduce the residuals of systematic effects and noise bias in the auto-spectra.
+This approach allows us to reduce the residuals of systematic effects and noise bias in the auto-spectra.
 Figures \ref{fig:PR3_MCspectra} and \ref{fig:PR4_MCspectra} characterise the distributions of the TT, TE, EE power spectra obtained from the PR3 and PR4 MC simulations, respectively.
-In each panel of these figures, the upper box shows the comparison of the MC mean with $ \sigma_{\mu} = \sigma_{MC}/\sqrt{N_{sims}}$ as error bar of the mean, with respect to the fiducial power spectra.
+In each panel of these figures, the upper box shows the comparison of the MC mean with $ \sigma_{\mu} = \sigma_{\mathrm{MC}}/\sqrt{\mathrm{N_{sims}}}$ as error bar of the mean, with respect to the theoretical power spectra.
 The lower box displays the fluctuations from the theoretical model of the mean in units of $ \sigma_{\mu}$.
-As theoretical model we take into account the Planck 2018 fiducial spectrum \cite{Planck:2019evm}, defined by the following parameters: $\Omega_b h^2 = 0.022166$, $\Omega_c h^2 = 0.12029 $, $\Omega_{\nu} h^2 = 0.000645 $, $\Omega_{\Lambda} = 0.68139$, $h = 0.67019$, $\tau = 0.06018$, $A_s = 2.1196 \,\, 10^{-9}$, $n_s = 0.96369$, where $h = H_{0}/100 \,\, km\,s^{-1}\,Mpc^{-1}$.
-Note that for the PR4 dataset, the TE and EE fiducial spectra have been properly corrected for the NPIPE transfer function (see appendix~\ref{sec:appendixB}).
-These figures give us information on the systematic effects present in the end-to-end simulations.
+As theoretical model we take into account the \textit{Planck} 2018 $\Lambda$CDM best-fit model\cite{Planck:2019evm}, henceforth referred to as fiducial power spectrum, defined by the following parameters: $\Omega_b h^2 = 0.022166$, $\Omega_c h^2 = 0.12029 $, $\Omega_{\nu} h^2 = 0.000645 $, $\Omega_{\Lambda} = 0.68139$, $h = 0.67019$, $\tau = 0.06018$, $A_s = 2.1196 \,\, 10^{-9}$, $n_s = 0.96369$, where $h = H_{0}/100 \,\, \mathrm{km\,s^{-1}\,Mpc^{-1}}$.
+This spectrum is the one used to generate the CMB component in the simulated maps.
+It should be noted that for the PR4 dataset, the TE and EE fiducial spectra have been properly corrected for the NPIPE transfer function (see appendix~\ref{sec:appendixB}).
+These figures provide insight into the systematic effects present in the end-to-end simulations.
 In particular, for TT and TE spectra the MC mean follows the fiducial for both releases.
-However, for the case of EE, we find significant deviations for PR3, reflecting the presence of systematics.
-Conversely, the EE spectrum for PR4 follows, for almost the full range of considered multipoles, the fiducial model, showing the improvement of the PR4 dataset with regard to the level of systematics.
+However, for the EE power spectrum, significant discrepancies are observed for the PR3 dataset, reflecting the presence of systematic effects.
+Conversely, the PR4 EE spectrum follows the fiducial model for almost the full range of considered multipoles, which indicates the improvement in the level of systematics of the PR4 dataset.